Paula Kamen

 The new version of the play includes three main characters, which emerge organically as leaders during different parts of The Service.
 That includes founder Heather Booth, who went to organize the Consumer Financial Protection Bureau, signed into law in 2010 by President Obama, and spearheaded by Senator Elizabeth Warren.

-The theme of this short play is the incalculable loss to society when artists or inventors die before their prime, whether because of AIDS or other tragedies -- man-made or not, focusing on Jewish history.
+The theme of this short play is the incalculable loss to society when artists or inventors die before their prime, whether because of illnesses or other tragedies -- man-made or not, rooted in Jewish history.

-The theme of this short play is the incalculable loss to society when artists or inventors die before their prime, whether because of AIDS or other tragedies -- man-made or not, focusing on Jewish history.
+The theme of this short play is the incalculable loss to society when artists or inventors die before their prime, whether because of illnesses or other tragedies -- man-made or not, rooted in Jewish history.

 Like other works of the playwright, even while contemplating dark subjects, the play dares to use humor, such as in a meditation on Holocaust survivor Anne Frank’s sales of her twentieth novel and ego problems.